eusebiedev/Backyard-Gleaners/README.md

       appsettings.*.json
       ```
 2. `API Setup`: Navigate to this project's API directory called `BackyardGleanersApi` with $ `cd BackyardGleanersApi`
-    * create a new file called appsettings.json with $ `touch appsettings.json`, copy/paste this into the file, replacing `user-id`, and `password` with your own values for MySQL Workbench.
+    * create a new file called appsettings.json with $ `touch appsettings.json`, copy/paste this into the file, replacing `uid` and `pwd` with your own values for using MySQL Workbench.
 (remove square brackets when inputting your details):
       ```
       {